 No power adapter or PoE injector included

 But you’ll need more with the ECW230.
-Out of the box, the device doesn’t include a power adapter — you’ll need to get one yourself for another $15 or so.
+The device doesn’t include a power adapter out of the box — you’ll need to get one for another $15 or so.

 Since it’s a Power-over-Ethernet (PoE) device, which is a good thing, alternatively, you can power it via a network cable.
 Unfortunately, though, it doesn’t come with an injector, either.
 So, again, you need to get one, or better yet, a PoE+ switch.

-In short, unless you have already had a PoE-ready network, don’t expect to use this Wi-Fi 6 broadcaster right out of the box.
-Other business-class access points I’ve worked with, such as the TP-Link EAP245, generally include a power adapter or an injector, or even both.
+In short, unless you already have a PoE-ready network, don’t expect to use this Wi-Fi 6 broadcaster right out of the box.
+Other business-class access points I’ve worked with, such as the TP-Link EAP245, generally include a power adapter, injector, or both.

 Simple and practical design

-The AP includes amounting accessories, namely two brackets and a couple of screws.
+The AP includes amounting accessories: two brackets and a couple of screws.
 It’s straightforward to mount it on a wall or a ceiling.
 So the hardware installation is a no-brainer.

 Strictly cloud-managed, easy setup

 When it comes to getting the AP up and running, EnGenious means business when it calls the ECW230 a Cloud Managed access point.
-There’s no way you can set up this access point without the Internet.
+You cannot set up this access point without the Internet.

-For that, you’ll first need to download the mobile app, log in with an EnGenious Partner account (or using an existing one from Google or Facebook).
+You’ll first need to download the mobile app and log in with an EnGenious Partner account (or use an existing one from Google or Facebook).
 And now, apart from using the app, you can also access the AP’s interface via the cloud portal at cloud.engenius.ai, which allows you to access its full potential.

 That said, if you’re OK with this vendor-dependent management — and the privacy risk it implies — setting up the ECW230 is a walk in the park.
-I was able to finish that in less than 20 minutes, including the time to mount the hardware.
+I finished that in less than 20 minutes, including the time to mount the hardware.

 It’s worth noting that most business-class APs have this type of cloud-based management.
-But some of them also allow for local management, where you won’t need to access the device via the vendor.
+But some of them also allow for local control, where you won’t need to access the device via the vendor.

 I did run into an odd issue with the ECW230.
-After the setup process, the AP appeared to be offline even though its Wi-Fi network was available and working.
+After the setup, the AP appeared offline even though its Wi-Fi network was available and working.